ohjeongwook/iptanalyzer/README.md

 # IPTAnalyzer

 * [iptanalyzer](iptanalyzer) is a thin layer upon Intel [libipt](https://github.com/intel/libipt)
-* [pyiptanalyzer](pyiptanalyzer) is a python wrapper around IPTAnalyzer
+* [pyiptanalyzer](pyiptanalyzer) is a python wrapper around iptanalyzer
-   * It feature multiprocessing to process large IPT logs
+   * It features multiprocessing to process large IPT logs
    * It caches major block offsets to be used in post-processing scripts
    * Some examples are under [pyiptanalyzertools](pyiptanalyzertools) folder